Topics and Important Notice for Registration

 (Of the six required activity attendances per academic year, up to two can be College-designated cultural events.)

 For students undertaking teaching practice or fieldwork placement as a compulsory requirement of their major studies during part of the term for three weeks or more, they may apply for an exemption of reducing 2 times of attendance for the particular term.
+The remaining one attendance must be a Bi-weekly Assembly.
 The application details will be announced via email in the term.

 (This arrangement is approved by the Committee on Biweekly Assembly at its meeting of 2023/2024.)